A Biblical Examination of Homosexuality

 Sacred Scripture is neither silent nor ambiguous.
 Homosexuality is rebellion against God's sovereign intention in creation, and a gross perversion of His good and perfect plan for His created order.
 The logical progression in Romans 1 is undeniable.
-Immediately after his description of rebellion against God as Creator, Paul turns to the identification of homosexuality- among both men and women- as one of the signs of a culture that is in rebellion and which God has placed under judgment.
-Essential to understanding this point is a recognition of the fact that homosexuality is an assault on the integrity of creation and God's intention in creating humanity in two distinct and complimentary genders.
-Sadly many Christians and even pastors have given themselves over to the spirit of modern society- a sort of preter-naturalization of the church.
+Immediately after his description of rebellion against God as Creator, Paul turns to the identification of homosexuality among both men and women as one of the signs of a culture that is in rebellion and which God has placed under judgment.
+Essential to understanding this point is a recognition of the fact that homosexuality is an assault on the integrity of creation and God's intention in creating humanity in two distinct and complementary genders.
+Sadly many Christians (even clergy) have given themselves over to the spirit of modern society-a sort of preternaturalization of the church.
 In such circles, reflecting the Cultural Marxism of western culture, to even address the issue of gender is an offense to those who wish to dispose of any gender distinctions as "socially constructed concepts" lacking any real biological reality.
-Common sense, science and Sacred Scripture will not allow for such insanity.
+Reality, science and Sacred Scripture will not allow for such insanity and delusion.

-As Genesis 1:27 makes apparent, God intended from the beginning to create human beings in two distinct and complimentary genders- "male and female he created them."
+As Genesis 1:27 makes apparent, God intended from the beginning to create human beings in two distinct and complementary genders- "male and female he created them."
 They were distinct and in the image of God; distinct yet inseparably connected by God's design.
 The genders were different, and the distinction transcended mere physical differences.
 Even so, the man recognized in the woman "bone of my bones, and flesh of my flesh."
 (Genesis 2:23) The text does not stop with the creation of woman though.
 God's creative intention is further revealed in the cleaving of the man to the woman and in their new identity as "one flesh".
-This bond between man and woman was the institution of marriage- real marriage as defined by God- and was followed by these words of instruction:
+This bond between man and woman was the institution of marriage.
+Real marriage as defined by God and was followed by these words of instruction:

 "For this reason a man shall leave his father and mother, and be joined to his wife; and they shall become one flesh."
 (Genesis 2:24)

-The early church contended with this issue as well, coming to the same conclusions.
+The Church Fathers addressed this issue, coming to the same conclusions.
 For example: